JarnoCor/3D-raytracer/README.md

 This project is not cross-platform and Windows-only.

-To run the raytracer, you can either downlaod and run the ex-file found [here](https://github.com/JarnoCor/3D-raytracer/releases), or follow these steps:
+To run the raytracer, you can either download and run the exe-file found [here](https://github.com/JarnoCor/3D-raytracer/releases), or follow these steps:

 1. Install any C compiler (like [GCC](https://gcc.gnu.org))
 2. Install [Make](https://www.gnu.org/software/make/)